 Based on modest household growth estimates, the housing market study forecasts Brookfield will be able to support demand for nearly 1,200 units over the next 15 years.
 Even with no growth, the Town could support more than 600 units over the next 15 years.
 Many of these 1,200 units are likely to be one- and two-bedroom units.
 Local real estate professionals confirm that 1,200 units is a reasonable, if not low, estimate for new housing construction in Brookfield, particularly rental product.
-This rationale is based on very high occupancy rates in existing multifamily rental properties (98 to 99 percent) and long waitlists; the age (30+ years) and quality of much of the rental housing stock; and demographic trends and preferences.
+This rationale is based on very high occupancy rates in the few existing multifamily rental properties (98 to 99 percent) and long waitlists; the age (30+ years) and quality of much of the rental housing stock; and demographic trends and preferences.

-Based on population and employment trends, the study estimates 60 percent of the demand will be for rental units.
+Based on population and employment trends, as well as the low percentage of existing renter households, the study estimates 60 percent of the demand will be for rental units.
 Introducing more of this type of residential product to Brookfield will help balance Brookfield's aging population, by making it more attractive and more affordable to singles and young couples just starting out.
 Without providing reasonable options to attract this segment of the population - through housing, jobs, retail, and leisure - Brookfield's population will continue to skew heavily toward the empty nester and retiree populations.